sloisel/streamcapture/README.md

 One can call `StreamCapture.close()` to cleanly unwind the captured streams.
 This is automatically done if `StreamCapture` is used in a `with` block.

+One may also wish to capture a filedescriptor without the overhead of a wrapping Python stream.
+To that end, one may use `FDCapture(fd,writer,echo=True)`.
+The parameter `fd` is an integer filedescriptor to be captured. `StreamCapture` is a thin wrapper around `FDCapture`, it mainly adds the monkeypatching capability.